stennety/mywebsite/_posts/2021-2-2-tom-brady-data-system.md

 We’ve had problems with relational databases.
 They aren't Superbowl worthy.
 So, what data systems are?
 Or better yet, what general properties do help a data system achieve GOAT status?

-Here are my thoughts: (order and importance tbd)
+Here is what I have arrived at after limited research: (order and importance tbd)

 1) **Robustness/fault tolerance** – the ability to provide the right information in the face of the challenges involved with using, maintaining & growing your service.